dm3-org/dm3/packages/toplevel-alias/README.md

 -   **Alias Management:** Allows setting of aliases for given names with specific format rules.
 -   **Ownership Control:** Utilizes OpenZeppelin's `Ownable` contract to restrict certain functionalities to the contract owner.
--   **Format Validation:** Enforces aliases to start with a dot, be at least a certain length, and follow a specific pattern.
+-   **Format Validation:** Enforces aliases must not start with a dot, be at least a certain length, and follow a specific pattern.

 ## Contract Functions